raspberrypilearning/documenting-your-code/en/step_6.md

 --- challenge ---

-## Challenge: Complete the documentation
+## Challenge: complete the documentation

-Can you add *docstrings* to all the methods and properties of the Card and Deck classes to describe what they do?
+Can you add docstrings to all the methods and properties of the `Card` and `Deck` classes to describe what they do?

 --- hints ---

 --- hint ---

-You add a *docstring* directly under the methods definition `def`.
+Add a docstring directly under the methods definition `def`.

 ```python
     def shuffle(self):